memgraph/memgraph/docs/user_technical/open-cypher.md

 nodes regardless of their length.
 Also, it is possible to simply go through a node's neighbourhood in breadth-first manner.

-It is fair to say there are a few drawbacks too.
 Currently, it isn't possible to get all shortest paths to a single node using Memgraph's breadth-first expansion.
-Also property maps (in curly brackets) are not supported with a BFS.
-These features will most likely be included in subsequent Memgraph releases.

 #### UNWIND